Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Sources

-Fig.~\ref{fig:hc_stochastic_summary} shows models producing stochastic GW signals.
+Fig.~\ref{fig:hc_stochastic_summary} shows models producing stochastic GW signal: interestingly, most of them are concentrated in the UHF band.
 These are produced in the early Universe and are thus subject to the cosmological constraint on the number of effective degrees of freedom during BBN and at CMB decoupling, see Sec.~\ref{sec:earlyU}.